-Have you missed MSP news from the past couple of weeks?
-Don't worry, it is possible to catch up thanks to our review.
-Here you can find a selection of some of the most relevant news from the past few weeks:
+Have you missed the last three weeks of MSP news?
+Don't worry, it is possible to catch up thanks to our review!
+You can find a selection of some of the most relevant updates here:

 - MSP news